 - a root canal filling – if the tooth pulp has died as a result of infection from the cavity, the tooth can often be saved this way.

-If untreated, a dental cavity can lead to infection in the surrounding gum (gingivitis) or sinuses.
-Some of these secondary infections can be serious, or even life-threatening.
+If untreated, a dental cavity can lead to more caries, localised gum disease or infection of your sinuses and beyond.
+Some of these secondary infections can be serious, even life threatening.